This is an official version.

 (2) The members of the council shall, subject to the approval of the minister, select one member to act as chairperson and 2 members to act as vice-chairpersons of the council.

-(4) Each member of the council may be appointed for a term of not longer than 3 years and is eligible for reappointment, but a member may not serve for more than 2 continuous terms.
+(5) A member of the council may be appointed for a term which shall not exceed 3 years and is eligible for reappointment but shall not be a member for more than 2 consecutive terms.

-(5) Notwithstanding subsection (4), a member of the council shall continue to hold office until he or she is reappointed or a new member is appointed.
+(6) Notwithstanding subsection (5), a member of the council shall continue to hold office until the member is reappointed or replaced.

 Back to Top